 The videos had titles like, “Plight of the Adolescent Male” and “Dangers of Diversity.”

-According to The New York Times, Beierle was sympathetic toward Elliot Rodger, who killed six people and wounded 14 others in 2014 near the University of California, Santa Barbara.
-Rodger had wrriten a manifesto in which he lamented his virginity, which he blamed on the “cruelness of women.”
+According to the newspaper, Beierle was sympathetic toward Elliot Rodger, who killed six people and wounded 14 others in 2014 near the University of California, Santa Barbara.
+Rodger had written a manifesto in which he lamented his virginity, which he blamed on the “cruelness of women.”

-Beierle said that as an adolescent he could relate to “this endless wasteland that breeds this longing and this frustration,” The New York Times reported.
+Beierle said that as an adolescent he could relate to “this endless wasteland that breeds this longing and this frustration,” The Times reported.